TR4SPY/FTRotE/README.md

 ---

 ## **License**
-This project is for academic purposes only and uses third-party assets (e.g., ARPG Project, Gaia Pro 2023) that are subject to their respective licenses.
+This project is for academic purposes only.
+It includes third-party assets (e.g., ARPG Project, Gaia Pro 2023) that are subject to their respective licenses.